When Headaches Keep Returning: The Role of Tension and the Nervous System

 • Forward head posture

-Over time, these patterns can increase the body’s sensitivity and make headaches or migraines more likely to recur.
+Over time, these patterns increase sensitivity, making head pain more likely to recur.

-• Releasing tension in the neck, shoulders, and jaw
+• Reducing holding patterns in the neck, shoulders, and jaw

 • Supporting circulation and tissue mobility